-By Phoenix of Elder Mountain – A Great Ash Sphinx Moth visited Elder Mountain two years ago, and then I had a dream about a year ago in much detail, of the Brotherhood of the Sphinx (which doesn’t exist in the occult, magic or esoteric, nor middle ages documents when most writing was collected and done).
-I received some information about this ancient cult from the dreaming, so I decided to write about the symbolism (totem) of the Sphinx Moth, Butterfly and Moth today.
+By Phoenix of Elder Mountain – A Great Ash Sphinx Moth visited Elder Mountain two years ago, and then I had a dream about a year ago in much detail, of the Brotherhood of the Sphinx (which doesn’t exist in the occult, magic or esoteric, nor middle ages documents, when most writing was collected).
+I received some information about this ancient cult from the dream, so I decided to write about the symbolism (totem) of the Sphinx Moth, Butterfly and Moth today.

 We have two symbols here to work with, the Sphinx and the Moth.
-Like it’s butterfly cousin, the moth shows us the symbolism of transformation at various levels of that journey.
-How this equates to our life, is we are in a “longer” cycle of change (not a short one, like month or year, but several years or even a decade).
-I work with cycles and symbolism together as one and found over the decades that we enter some basic cycle duration: The 4 year cycle, an 8 year cycle or a 12 year cycle of change.
-Anything longer than that is a life stage cycle like ‘youth, adult or elder.’
+Like it’s butterfly cousin, the moth shows us the symbolism of the transcendent soul, and of the living soul’s transformational qualities at various levels of our journey.
+How this equates to our life, is we are in a “longer” cycle of change (not a short one, like month or year, but several years or even a decade or two).
+Having worked with cycles and symbolism together, I have seen duration patterns of the 4 year cycle, 8 year cycle and 12 year cycle of changes when it comes to soul work.
+Anything longer than that is a life stage cycle like ‘youth, adult or elder’ which are 28 year cycles.

 Butterfly and Moth as a Totem will come in these cyclical duration and the journey is pretty much in three seasons (but not in winter).
 One of the differences between moth and butterfly is the butterfly’s antennae are club-shaped with a long shaft and a bulb at the end.
 A moth’s antennae are feathery or sawed-edged.
 Antennae is our symbol for sensitivity, awareness and empathic information that is always readily available to us, if we can slow down the mind enough to feel the emotional intelligence (information that is coming from energy.